junwatu/color-detection-openai/blogs/README.md

 npm -v # should print `8.19.4``
 ```

-To connect Node.js and GridDB database, you need the [gridb-node-api](https://github.com/nodejs/node-addon-api) npm package which is a Node.js binding developed using GridDB C Client and Node addon API.
+To connect Node.js and GridDB database, we need the [gridb-node-api](https://github.com/nodejs/node-addon-api) npm package which is a Node.js binding developed using GridDB C Client and Node addon API.

 ### 2. Setting Up GridDB